 Prior to taking leave, and as soon as possible after the need for such leave is discerned by the employee, he must make written request for leave to the Superintendent, setting out, to the degree possible, the dates such leave is needed.

-An employee who fraudulently requests sick leave for the purpose of taking leave to serve in public office may be subject to nonrenewal or termination of his employment contract.
+An employee who fraudulently requests sick leave for the purpose of taking leave to serve in public office may be subject to discipline, up to and including termination of his employment contract.